leandromoreira/digital_video_introduction/README.md

 >
 > ![NES palette](/i/nes-color-palette.png "NES palette")

-For instance, look at the picture down bellow, the first face is full colored, the rest is the red, green and blue (but in gray tones) planes.
+For instance, look at the picture down below.
+The first face is fully colored.
+The others are the red, green, and blue planes (shown as gray tones).

 ![RGB channels intensity](/i/rgb_channels_intensity.png "RGB channels intensity")